dtcenter/METplus/docs/Release_Guide/release_steps/common/update_dtc_website.rst

   * Create or edit the "Coordinated METplus Version X.Y" software release.

-    * For a beta1 development release, create the "Coordinated METplus Version X.Y" release section if it doesn't already exist.
+    * For a beta1 development release, create the "Coordinated METplus Version X.Y" release entry if it doesn't already exist.
 Ensure the "Release Type" is set to *Development*.
 Add links for the |projectRepo|
       X.Y.Z beta1, the METplus "Documentation", and METplus "Existing Builds and Docker" and under "Release Notes" add a bullet point linking to the